DevRangersBG/ConferenceManagement/README.md

        - you'll also need to edit `php.ini` to uncomment the line `;extension zip` to `extension zip` (Line:962 if you use Notepad++ for example) you can find the file under "~\xampp\php\php.ini" (usually installed in C:\) or via the XAMPP Control Panel - Next to "Apache" click the button "Config" and select PHP "(php.ini)"
-6. Run `php artisan key:generate`
+7. Run `php artisan key:generate`
-7. Run the database migrations to create the required tables.
+8. Run the database migrations to create the required tables.
 Use `php artisan migrate` command
+9. Seed database by command `php artisan db:seed`
-8. Make sure you’ve started your local server
+10. Make sure you’ve started your local server
   - Configuring your local Laravel development environment(Homstead(Vagrant), Valet(macOS), XAMPP, Docker)
   - To start Laravel Development server run `php artisan serve` command
   - You will also need to be running `npm run dev` command, can be on a second Terminal (inside VSCode)
-9. Open the application in the browser
+11. Open the application in the browser

 ## Creating a separate Branch
    **(DO NOT Commit to Main branch, if you break it you fix it)**